zamgeorges/lightcodepedia/docs/index.md

-💬 **Lightcode** is a distributed open-source no-code/low-code platform meant to build digital skills. **Lightcode**pedia is a network fo LightNodes, managed by the community members, LightCoders.
+💬 **Lightcode** is a distributed open-access no-code/low-code platform meant to build digital skills. **Lightcode**pedia is a network fo LightNodes, managed by the community members, LightCoders.